• Skip to primary navigation

 Instructions

-• Prepare lamb: Wash the leg of lamb very thoroughly and dry it with kitchen paper.
+• Prepare lamb: Dry it well with kitchen paper.
 Make some deep slits into the meat using a small, sharp knife.
-Cut the garlic cloves into slivers and stuck these slivers into the slits in the meat.
+Cut the garlic cloves into slivers and stick these slivers into the slits in the meat.
 Rub the leg of lamb all over with the oil and sprinkle with salt and pepper on both sides.

 • Place into a lightly oiled, large roasting tray, place the rosemary sprigs and the bay leaves around the meat, and pour about 250 ml/ 1 cup of the white wine and the warm water into the tin.
 Cover the tin loosely with aluminum foil.